g4bri-3l3/TH-queries/README.md

 # How

 - For Splunk: just copy-paste it
-- For Logscale: just copy paste it
+- For Logscale: just copy-paste it
 - For Graylog: I'm assuming you are using winlogbeat for shipping logs from Windows boxes here.
 Just copy-paste the queries in the search bar or use them to create custom alerts (for instance: "alert me when you see a domain admin change").